 Bubu: I think there are a lot of ways to do this, and they all involve talking honestly.
 Telling the truth about the limitations of the project.
 So, if the community sees a use for your idea, I think that things start there.
-I think that’s where the connection is, when they see that your project isn’t the wild imaginings of someone who came, did this, and h, what a nutcase.
+I think that’s where the connection is, when they see that your project isn’t the wild imaginings of someone who came and did this random crazy thing.
 Instead they can get to that place where they say, “Wait a sec, out of all those crazy ideas, this person is making sense and we can use this.”
 Another way is by paying attention to them and using art as a mere facilitator.

 In the case of Brigada, it’s much more political because it directly affects me.
 I live there, and although we haven’t achieved a lot of the things we wanted, if you look back, Brigada Puerta de Tierra is a social organization that is well established in the neighborhood.
 That’s a big achievement.
 At least one step has been taken.

 Diana: Also, the fact that it’s a space where people can get together and hang out and share ideas, which is something that supposedly doesn’t matter but is part of what gets people out of bed so they can keep living.